octobercms/docs/3.x/markup/templating.md

+---
+subtitle: Learn about using Twig templating to display dynamic content.
+---
 # Templating

-October extends the [Twig template language](https://twig.symfony.com/doc/) with a number of functions, tags, filters and variables.
+October CMS extends the [Twig template language](https://twig.symfony.com/doc/) with a number of functions, tags, filters and variables.
 These extensions allow you to use the CMS features and access the page environment information inside your templates.

 ## Variables